 A 30,000 sqm mixed-use building with an iconic shape that relates to the city; the outer sculptural protective shell references ancient Baku fortress walls and controls heat gain.
 The atrium between the exterior wall and the building is an interactive landscaped space for occupants.
 The higher floor offices, of this LEED Platinum-certified building, connect the outer wall through bridges.
 It uses various energy-efficient strategies like water reuse, lighting control, and renewable energy options, etc.

 Standing tall at 1550 feet, the world’s tallest residential building located on the Billionaire’s Row has extraordinary views and floor plans.
-The structure is well hidden providing the occupants with floor to ceiling windows.
-The focus of the living areas are the panoramic city views and entertaining spaces are positioned to maximize this aspect.
+The structure is well hidden providing the occupants with floor-to-ceiling windows.
+The focus of the living areas is the panoramic city views and entertaining spaces are positioned to maximize this aspect.

 6. Chicago Architecture Center, Chicago, Illinois

 A 20,000 square feet architecture centre exhibiting the impact of Chicago’s design legacy on skylines around the world.
-The centre houses large scale models of famous skyscrapers, world-famous river and walking tours, educational material and interactive exhibits.
+The centre houses large-scale models of famous skyscrapers, world-famous rivers, and walking tours, educational material, and interactive exhibits.

-Staying true to their philosophy, AS+GG’s plan aims to not simply replace existing carbon production numbers, but to provide a sustained development program for the future.
-Using renewable energy to decarbonise the city and upgrade the existing building stock and urban fabric that consumes more energy than required.
+Staying true to their philosophy, AS+GG’s plan aims to not simply replace existing carbon production numbers but to provide a sustained development program for the future.
+Using renewable energy to decarbonize the city and upgrade the existing building stock and urban fabric that consumes more energy than required.